andotherstuff/garland-protocol/garland-v0.1.md

 5. Concatenate blocks and remove padding
 6. Return file contents

-### 16.5 Verification and Repair
+### 15.5 Verification and Repair

 Periodically, the client should verify data availability:

 1. For each blob referenced by the current state:
    - For each share of that blob:
-     - Send HEAD request to check existence
+     - Check existence via HEAD request, server fuse filters, or byte range request
-     - Optionally, GET and verify hash matches
+     - Optionally, download and verify full hash matches
 2. If any blob has fewer than k available shares:
    - Fetch k surviving shares
    - Erasure-decode to recover the block